Sinaloa: Demography

-According to the 2020 census, Sinaloa is home to 3,026,943 inhabitants, 60% of whom reside in the capital city of Culiacán and the municipalities of Mazatlán and Ahome.
-It is a young state in terms of population, 56% of which is younger than 30 years of age.
+Sinaloa scores highly in socioeconomic development among Mexican states.
+In 2023, the state ranked seventh among Mexico’s 32 federal entities in Human Development Index (HDI), with a score of 0.828.
+According to the 2020 census, Sinaloa has a population of 3,026,943, 60% of whom reside in the capital city of Culiacán and the municipalities of Mazatlán and Ahome.
+It is a young state in terms of population, with 56% of its population younger than 30 years of age.

 Other demographic particulars report 87% of the state practices the Catholic faith.
-Also, 1% of those over five years of age speak an indigenous language alongside Spanish; the main indigenous ethnic group still residing in the state is the Mayo or "Yoreme" (Cáhita language) people.
-Life expectancy in the state follows the national tendency of higher rates for women than men, a difference of almost five years in the case of Sinaloa, at 72.5 and 77.4 years respectively.
+9.35% identified as indigenous, with 1% of those over five years of age speak an indigenous language alongside Spanish.

+Sinaloa’s indigenous population includes mainly the Yoreme (Mayo) people in the northern portion of the state, and groups of Rarámuri (Tarahumara) and Yoeme (Yaqui) people.
+Life expectancy in the state follows the national trend of higher rates for women than for men, with a difference of almost 6 years in Sinaloa: 74.2 and 68.3 years, respectively.

-In ethnic composition, Sinaloa has received large historic waves of immigration from Europe (mainly Spain, the United Kingdom, Ireland, France, Germany, Austria, Italy and Russia) and Asia (namely China, Japan, the Philippines, Lebanon and Syria).
-The latter two countries also make up most of the Arab Mexican community in the state.
-In recent years, retirees from the U.S., Canada and South America have arrived and made Sinaloa their home.
+In terms of ethnic composition, Sinaloa has received large historic waves of immigration from Europe (mainly Spain, the United Kingdom, Ireland, France, Germany, Austria, Italy, and Russia) and Asia (namely China, Japan, South Korea, the Philippines, Armenia, Lebanon, and Syria).
+The last two countries also make up most of the Arab Mexican community in the state.
+In recent years, retirees from the U.S., Canada, Australia, and South America have arrived and made Sinaloa their home.

 There was also a sizable influx of Ashkenazi and Sephardi Jews in the first decades of the twentieth century.
 Greeks form a notable presence in Sinaloa, where one can find local cuisine with kalamari and a few Greek Orthodox churches along the state's coast.
 According to the 2020 Census, 1.39% of Sinaloa's population identified as Black, Afro-Mexican, or having African descent.

-Sinaloenses have moved to the United States in large numbers since 1970; a large community lives in the twin towns of Indio, California and Coachella, California about 25 miles east of the resort city of Palm Springs, California in the Colorado Desert of Southern California.
+Sinaloenses have moved to the United States in large numbers since 1970; a large community lives in the twin towns of Indio, California and Coachella, California about 40 km (25 miles) east of the resort city of Palm Springs, California in the Colorado Desert of Southern California.